 To help you along, you can refer to our helpful timline information below to help you formulate a successful and efficient wedding day timeline!

 While having a “first look” certainly has it’s perks in regards to timeline, we respect the fact that many couples opt to save this special moment for the altar.
 It is important to discuss timing and figure out what works best.
-First Looks have become increasingly popular for the pure fact that it allows couples to get the majority (if not all!) of their formal portraits done before the ceremony – therefore allowing them to enjoy their cocktail hour!
+First Looks have become increasingly popular for the pure fact that it allows couples to get their formal portraits done before the ceremony – therefore allowing them to enjoy their cocktail hour!
 However, if you have your heart set on seeing each other at your ceremony, then we certainly respect that and just ask that you allow for enough time to accommodate the photography/videography.
 If you’re wondering if a First Look is right for you, here are some questions to ask yourself: